Table of Contents

 NYC Mortgage Recording Tax Bottom Line

-The mortgage recording tax (often shortened to MRT or simply the mortgage tax) is a tax levied by New York State and NYC on all new mortgage loans.
+The NYC mortgage recording tax (often shortened to MRT or simply the mortgage tax) is a tax levied by New York State and NYC on all new mortgage loans.
+It is a significant expense for homebuyers in New York City and is imposed on the recording of mortgages on real property within the city.

 The MRT in New York City applies to all new mortgages, including refinance mortgages, and is a percentage of your loan size and not the purchase price.
 The mortgage recording tax in NYC only uses mortgage debt on real property, meaning condo apartments, townhouses, and multi-family properties.
 If you're buying a co-op, you won’t have to pay any mortgage recording tax.

-The NYC Mortgage Recording Tax rate varies between 2.05% and 2.175%, however, the exact tax differs depending on the size and category of the home mortgage.
-Additionally, the buyer’s lender usually pays 0.25% of the MRT, which makes the effective mortgage tax rates in NYC 1.8% for loans under $500K and 1.925% for loans over 500K
+The NYC mortgage recording tax rate for residential properties is between 2.05% and 2.175%; however, the exact tax rate differs depending on the size and category of the home mortgage.
+Additionally, the buyer’s lender usually pays 0.25% of the MRT, which makes the effective mortgage tax rates in NYC 1.8% for loans under $500K and 1.925% for loans over 500K.

 The mortgage tax you pay is comprised of both a New York City tax together with New York State’s Basic Tax, Special Additional Tax, and Additional Tax.
 Officially, the MRT rates are 2.05% for loans under $500K and 2.175% for loans over $500K, however, as we mentioned, the lender usually pays for a small portion of it.
 Commercial properties have higher mortgage recording tax rates.